-We have seen impressive growth since we were founded.
-We enjoy a strong reputation in general crime, reinforced by consistently high ratings in the Chambers Directory.
-At the same time our specialist teams have built up unique experience, and a formidable reputation, in fast-developing areas such as money laundering, asset forfeiture and extradition.
+Furnival Chambers enjoys a strong reputation in general crime, across all levels of call.
+We have consistently high rankings in the Legal 500 and Chambers & Partners.
+Our specialist teams have built up considerable experience, and a formidable reputation, in areas such as money laundering, asset forfeiture and extradition.

-Chambers is home to an elected member of the Bar Council (Tim Devlin) and a past Chair of the Criminal Bar Association (Sally O’Neill QC).
+Chambers is home to a past Chair of the Criminal Bar Association (Sally O’Neill QC) and a current member of the Bar Council (Tim Devlin).
 Two former members of Chambers, Francis Sheridan and Steven Holt, have been appointed to the Circuit Bench.

 We are a set that embraces equal opportunities, and combines the highest levels of skill and expertise with standard-setting levels of efficiency.
 All our work is underpinned by an open commitment to quality and service.
 We believe that quality standards are a starting point rather than an end in themselves, and a platform for a steadily improving service.